 2.17.
 "Family of vehicles" means a group of vehicle types identified by a parent vehicle for the purpose of Annex 12;

 2.18.
-"Fuel requirement by the engine" means the type of fuel normally used by the engine:

-(a) Petrol E5);

-(b) LPG (liquefied petroleum gas);

-(c) NG/biomethane (natural gas);

-(d) Either petrol (E5) or LPG;

-(e) Either petrol (E5) or NG/biomethane;

-(f) Diesel fuel B5);

-(g) Mixture of ethanol (E85) and petrol (E5) (Flex fuel)

-(h) Mixture of biodiesel and diesel (B5) (Flex fuel)

-(i) Hydrogen

-(j) Either petrol (E5) or Hydrogen (Bi-fuel)

-2.18.1.
 "Biofuel" means liquid or gaseous fuel for transport, produced from biomass.

 2.19.
 "Approval of a vehicle" means the approval of a vehicle type with regard to the limitation of the following conditions: